-She was sure she could run the distance, but that seemed foolish considering she was inside a bullet proof vehicle.
-It was much safer inside.
+She was sure she could run the distance, but that seemed foolish considering she was inside a bulletproof vehicle.

 Claire left the car first and searched the area, checking both below, above and around.
 He lifted his shoulders in a slight shrug when he found nothing.
 He seemed perplexed, knowing very well what he saw and heard.
 It was unmistakable.
-Something had been there, but it wasn’t there now.
+Something was there, but it wasn’t there now.

 As he walked around the hood of the vehicle, he caught sight of something.